-A food committee meets regularly.
-The Deputy Head Boy and Head Girl sit on this and, through them and their year group representatives, all children have the opportunity to contribute to menu planning.
+A food committee meets regularly, and through the Chair of the Food Council and their year group representatives, all children have the opportunity to contribute to menu planning.
 We are also happy to receive menu suggestions from home.

 The food at Witham is superb but there will be times when a meal will not to every child's liking but it will provide the necessary nutrition and the children should make the effort to eat the food provided.
 Vegetarian options are available and we cater for specific dietary needs when appropriate; these will usually be acknowledged on our medical information lists that all staff members are made aware of.